chenlinear/chenlinear.github.io/content/posts/20231011-wow-it-fits-secondhand-machine-learning.md

 ## §3 Transformer

-Transformer is a general function fitter with residual connections, which is a more general FFN.
+Transformer is a general function fitter.

 <!-- Transformer is about paying attention to residuals and dropouts haha. -->